knobsdao/apertus/README.md

 ###### Ecosystem Development

-PwC’s Global Blockchain Survey 2018, explores the biggest barriers to blockchain adoption.
-The biggest being regulatory uncertainty (27%).
-But the next two, lack of trust among users (25%), ability to bring network together (21%), have been championed by the creation of global consortiums that foster interoperability and raise the potential scalability of a network’s success by bringing key stakeholders together.
-One could argue that this is also beneficial for regulatory concerns.
+[Deloitte’s 2019 Global Blockchain Survey](https://www2.deloitte.com/us/en/insights/topics/understanding-blockchain-potential/global-blockchain-survey.html), explores the biggest barriers to blockchain adoption from a very corporate oriented report.
+The biggest being a tie between replacing or adapting legacy systems and regulatory issues (30%).
+The lack of in-house capabilities (skills and understanding) as one of the top barrier for adoption (28%) also comes up.
+Yet, the report highlights both the importance of consortiums and the top strategies to develop internal capabilities, being in-house courses, recruiting and online training.

-**Venezuela & LATAM:** As previously mentioned, there’s a need to Educate the general public, strengthen the talent pipeline, produce research and influence the legal framework to promote innovation.
-Nurture cross-sector collaboration, promoting the creation of consortiums, trade organizations, and cross-sector work groups.
+**Venezuela & LATAM:** As previously mentioned, there’s a need to educate the general public, strengthen the talent pipeline, produce research and influence the legal framework to promote innovation and nurture cross-sector collaboration, promoting the creation of consortiums, trade organizations, and cross-sector work groups.
 Create ongoing meeting spaces for the general public, innovators and industry specific players.
 Networking and partnerships must happen in collaboration with regional and global peers.

 ###### Sustainability